 In most circumstances, there is likely a show going on at one of the theaters nearly every day of the year, and this stretch of the district is always bustling with activity.
 When you reach 6th Avenue (after taking a look at the architecture of Heinz Hall), turn to your right and walk down 6th to the Clemente Bridge.
 On your way you'll pass the Byham Theater and will round out your quick walk through the Cultural District.

 Optional Detours: The food scene in the Cultural District is quite robust.
-The Richard DeShantz Restaurant Group has a number of higher-end restaurants in this part of downtown (including Meat and Potatoes, Tako, Butcher and the Rye, and Pork and Beans to name a few) and one of our favorite restaurants, the Argentinian barbecue Gaucho, can be found along the route as well.
-The DeShantz restaurants typically require reservations and are a bit more high-end (Pork and Beans excluded), whereas Gaucho is a bit more approachable for walk-ins.
+The Richard DeShantz Restaurant Group has a number of higher-end restaurants in this part of downtown (including Meat and Potatoes, Tako, and Butcher and the Rye to name a few) and one of our favorite restaurants, the Argentinian barbecue Gaucho, can be found along the route as well.
+The DeShantz restaurants typically require reservations and are a bit more high-end, whereas Gaucho is a bit more approachable for walk-ins.
 If you're in the mood for a quick drink instead, Braddock's Streetside at the Renaissance Hotel right next to the Byham offers some great cocktails.
 Detours here can last up to an hour or more.

 The Three Sisters Bridges

 As you exit the Cultural District on 6th Avenue, you'll cross the road and see the first of the Three Sisters Bridges in front of you.
 These three bridges are said to be the only identical triplet pair of bridges in the country and are an icon of Pittsburgh's downtown.